JoeAlamo/rabbitmq-website/blog/2024-08-08-quorum-queues-in-4.0/index.md

 Until version 4.0, these features were effectively mutually exclusive - if Single Active Consumer was enabled, a new consumer would never become active, regardless of its priority, as long as the previous consumer remained active.
-Starting with 4.0, if the new consumer's priority is higher than the currently active consumer's, the quorum queue will switchover to the higher priority consumer: it will stop delivering messages to the current consumer, wait for all the messages to be acknowledged, and then will deactivate the old consumer, and activate the higher priority consumer instead.
+Starting with 4.0, if the new consumer's priority is higher than the currently active consumer's, the quorum queue will switch over to the higher priority consumer: it will stop delivering messages to the current consumer, wait for all the messages to be acknowledged, and then will deactivate the old consumer, and activate the higher priority consumer instead.